 The minimum fine is $25.
 Additionally, failure to wear a seat belt in Nebraska could result in a decrease in monetary damages awarded in a lawsuit.

 Nebraska Law permits passengers 18 or older to ride in the cargo areas or those partaking in a parade.

-All children seven years old or younger are required to be seated in a child safety seat.
+All children seven years old or younger are required to be seated in a child safety seat as per the child safety seat laws in Nebraska.
 They are not permitted to use an adult seat belt under any circumstances.
 Nebraska law mandates children under the age of two be seated in a rear-facing car seat.